HMRC Debt Help and Advice

 If there are debts due to others aside from HMRC or if instalments required by HMRC cannot be met by the taxpayer then alternatives options exist and we will be glad to discuss these with you.

-The Business Payment Support Service (BPSS) is the UK tax office’s (HMRC) help line to negotiate mutually acceptable instalment terms for a tax debt from a business that is falling due for payment but that the tax payer will not be able to pay in full by the time the debt is due for payment.
+The Payment Support Service (BPSS) is the UK tax office’s (HMRC) help line to negotiate mutually acceptable instalment terms for a tax debt from a tax payer that is falling due for payment but that the tax payer will not be able to pay in full by the time the debt is due for payment.

 The HMRC helpline number for the Business Payment Support Service (BPSS) is: 0300 200 3835.